gradle/gradle/design-docs/ide-integration.md

 Introduce some stress and stability tests for the tooling API and daemon to the performance test suite.
 Does not include fixing any leaks or stability problems exposed by these tests.
 Additional stories will be added to take care of such issues.

-## Buildscript classpath can contain a changing jar
+## Build script classpath can contain a changing jar

-Fix ClassLoader caching to detect when a buildscript classpath has changed.
+Fix ClassLoader caching to detect when a build script classpath has changed.

 Fix the ClassLoading implementation to avoid locking these Jars on Windows.